leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 how the paste is applied.

 Offset
-   No offset
+   No Offset
       Pastes the keyframes in the location they were copied from.
-   Frame relative
+   Frame Relative
       Pastes the keyframe relative to the Playhead position based on the locations of the keyframes relative to the Playhead when they were copied.
-   Frame start
+   Frame Start
       Pastes the keyframes with the first keyframe of the copied set placed at the Playhead.
-   Frame end
+   Frame End
       Pastes the keyframes with the last keyframe of the copied set placed at the Playhead.
 Type
    Mix